pcal43/fastback/docs/usage.md

 Enabled automatic local backups on world shutdown.
 ```

-**Note:** Backups currently only run during world shutdown; you can't do a backup while the world is running.
-This limitation will be removed in a future release.

 ## Listing available backup snapshots

 Every time FastBack runs, it creates a *snapshot* of your world.
 Snapshots are identified by the time